shmcminn/digitalframeworks-spring19/assignment5.md

 # Assignment 5

-Your editor just noticed campaign finance reports for the past quarter are out and wants some kind of story.
+Your editor just noticed campaign finance reports for the past quarter are out and thinks the readers will be interested in a story based on the filings.
 Poke around and find something interesting, relevant or fun, and write a pitch.
 Include some examples (could be a list or table) of specifics you'd like to include.

 You can pick any subject area (does not have to be your actual subject area of preference).